ThatsAMorais/morais-farmers-market/design.md

 Databases are a natural fit for storing products, but there are 2 flavors that come to mind, relational and non-relational(i.e. NoSQL).
 There is a case for the market's products to be stored in a relational database, because they may ultimately be related to other datums such as specials, carts, transactions, recommendations, reviews, distributors, or many others.

 I concede that if products are the only thing in the database ever, no exceptions, then they could instead be stored in a key-value store.

-### Storing Specials

-Specials do not fit the SQL model.
-They are a complex expression containing multiple datums that are only relevant to each other.
-While we want to store and manage them independent of the service implementation, they do not lend themselves well to table columns because of their document nature.
-For these, a document store would be more appropriate.

-For one, specials have too many optional parts, and there needs to be a clear method of conveying them to services.
-Also, the service could be flexible to different formats of specials descriptions because there is no schema.
-The main point, its easier than asking "content providers" to fit their coupons into our arbitrary table design.

 ## Cart Cache